 - 1. Exhibits that are being used for other purposes during the fair must be checked out and in with the superintendents or lose premium money. - 2.
 All exhibits must be a product of the current 4-H year.
 They may have been used or worn but shall be carefully laundered or cleaned before being exhibited. - 3.
 Exhibits may be placed in clear plastic bags for protection. - 4.
-Items should be hung on swivel or wire hangers, the hook toward the right shoulder of garment. - 5.
-Attach skirts to hanger with SKIRT HANGERS thus securing items to the hangers, safety pins tear into the material and, for your protection, we suggest you not use safety pins. - 6.
+Items should be hung on swivel or wire hangers, the hook toward the right shoulder of the garment. - 5.
+Attach skirts to hangers with SKIRT HANGERS thus securing items to the hangers, safety pins tear into the material and, for your protection, we suggest you not use safety pins. - 6.
 Identification Labels All clothing exhibits must have a label tacked visibly to the neck facing of the outfit or the center back of the belt or the skirt.
 Labels are available at the Extension Office. - 7.
-4-H members enrolled in clothing and textiles construction may enter a maximum of four exhibits in this division: three constructed piece and one educational exhibit.
+4-H members enrolled in clothing and textiles construction may enter a maximum of four exhibits in this division: three constructed pieces and one educational exhibit.
 Only one exhibit per class. - 8.
 Precut kits are acceptable for all clothing classes.
 All articles/garments must be finished for use. - 9.
 Since care labels are not always available, NO care label will be required; however, 4-H members should know how to care for fabrics they purchase. - 10.
 Educational Exhibit Classes.
 Share with others what you learned in this project.
 Exhibits may be in the form of a poster, notebook or display.
 Follow copyright laws.
 Take care to select durable materials that will withstand Fair conditions.
 No card table displays are allowed.
 If the exhibit is a poster, it must not be larger than 22"x 28".
 If the exhibit is a display, maximum size is not to exceed a standard commercial 3' x 4' tri-fold display board.
 Name and county must be clearly marked on educational exhibits. - 11.
 Recycled Clothing Project An item made of at least 50% recycled material (recycled means reusing an existing item in a new way).
-Could be remaking/redesigning a garment, re-purposing a clothing item for a new use, etc. Must include sewing of some kind.
-A 3"x5" index card MUST accompany entry describing the recycled materials and how they were used in the item. - 12.
+Could be remaking/redesigning a garment, repurposing a clothing item for a new use, etc. Must include sewing of some kind.
+A 3x5" index card MUST accompany entry describing the recycled materials and how they were used in the item. - 12.
 The exhibitor is encouraged to attach an index card, no larger than 3" x 5" with the entry form to give the judge any information which the exhibitor thinks would be helpful for the Judge to know.
 Explain if the exhibit contains any recycled materials.
 Using a larger card will result in the exhibit being dropped one ribbon placing. - 13.
 All constructed items are judged at the Style Revue during conference judging.

-4-H Junior Constructed
+4-H JUNIOR

-- 1300 Junior Constructed Article
+1300 - Article

-- 1301 Junior Constructed Garment
+1301 - Garment

-- 1302 Junior Constructed Outfit
+1302 - Outfit

-- 1303 Junior Educational Exhibit

-- 1304 Junior Sewing Box
+1304 - Sewing Box

-- 1305 Junior Recycled Clothing Article
+1305 - Recycled Clothing Article

-4-H Intermediate Constructed
+4-H INTERMEDIATE